fommil/fpmortals/manuscript/wip.md

 To understand this, we have to appreciate that `sourcecode.*` methods are macros that are generating source code for us.
-If we were to write the above explicitly it is very clear what is happening:
+If we were to write the above explicitly it is clear what is happening:

 {lang="text"}
 ~~~~~~~~